ipetkov/crane/docs/API.md

   - This can be prepared via `buildDepsOnly`
   - Alternatively, any cargo-based derivation which was built with `doInstallCargoArtifacts = true` will work as well
-* `checkPhaseCargoCommand`: A command (likely a cargo invocation) to run during the derivation's check phase.
-Pre and post check hooks will automatically be run.

 #### Optional attributes
 * `buildPhase`: the commands used by the build phase of the derivation